 Supplies You’ll Need:

-- Essential Oils (lemon, orange, eucalyptus, lavender, melaleuca) or any other EO for cleaning
+- Essential Oils (lemon, orange, eucalyptus, lavender, melaleuca) or any other essential oil for cleaning (affiliate link)

 - Baking Soda

 Gentle, but effective surface cleaner.
 Mix 1 cup vinegar and 1 cup distilled water in a spray bottle.
 Add 5 to 10 drops of lemon essential oil.
 Lemon EO’s are known as a cleaning agent.
 Can’t get any better than this all natural cleaner.
 Add a fresh lemon to the mix and you’ll for sure have a great smelling home!

 I have already made this one and have posted the recipe on my blog here.
 We had new windows installed a couple of months ago which intrigued my mind to make my own all natural cleaners for my brand new windows.
 I couldn’t think of putting harsh chemicals on them!!

 Clean your whole kitchen with this “green” cleaner.
 Combine 1 tablespoon of liquid Castile soap, 1/2 cup of white distilled vinegar and 1-1/2 cups of distilled water.
 Add a few drops of any essential oil to give it a nice all natural fragrance, such as lemon, sweet orange, eucalyptus or lavender.
 Place in spray bottle and shake well before each use.

 Combine 1/2 cup baking soda, 1 cup distilled white vinegar and 1/2 teaspoon of melaleuca (or tea tree) essential oil in a spray bottle.
 Spray in the toilet bowl and let sit for a few minutes.
 Then scrub with toilet brush.
 For tougher stains, sprinkle some baking soda in the bowl.
 Add a few drop of a citrus essential oil for a nice fragrance.